-Were you or your unborn baby the victim of a doctor’s negligence that led to a birth injury?
+Was your baby the victim of a doctor’s negligence that led to a birth injury?
 Did the obstetrician make an error resulting in a meconium aspiration birth injury?

-We have resolved many medical malpractice cases through million-dollar settlements to ensure families have sufficient financial compensation for providing all the treatment and care their child requires.
+Our lawyers have resolved many birth injury lawsuits through million-dollar settlements to ensure families have sufficient financial compensation for providing all the treatment and care their child requires.

 In pursuing a malpractice lawsuit against the delivery team, the personal injury lawyers at Rosenfeld Injury Lawyer, LLC can hold all responsible parties legally accountable to ensure your family has the financial resources to provide lifetime care to your injured newborn.

 Call our team today at (888) 424-5757 (toll-free phone call) or use the contact form to schedule a free case evaluation related to a meconium aspiration syndrome birth injury lawsuit.

 What Is Meconium Aspiration Syndrome?

 Meconium is the dark green fecal matter in a fetus’s intestines passed through the bowels (meconium passage) a few days after childbirth.
 However, the baby can pass the meconium into the amniotic fluid (meconium staining) while still in the uterus.

 The reason is the different stresses on the fetus, such as regular contractions, infection, poor blood, or low oxygen.

 Meconium is the first discharge from the intestines of a newborn.
 It does not contain any bacteria, is sterile, and is a thick substance that is a dark green color.
 The meconium consists of: